isabella232/livefyre.en/help/using/c-how-requesting-rights-works/t-set-up-rights-management.md

 Define the settings for requesting rights for Instagram and Twitter posts.

 Before you can define Rights Request Settings, you must configure one or more social accounts for Instagram or Twitter.
-For more information on how to configure a social account, see [](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/t-configure-social-accout-instagram.md#t_configure_social_accout_instagram).
+For more information on how to configure a social account, see [Add a Social Account](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/t-configure-social-accout-instagram.md#t_configure_social_accout_instagram).

 >[!NOTE]
 >